Portuguese Way

 - Low level of difficulty: With routes suitable for beginners or people who prefer a less demanding tour.

-Portuguese road route
+Portuguese Way route

 Unlike the French Way, the profile of the Portuguese Way is flatter and without steep slopes, making it ideal for those looking for an accessible route or for those traveling by bicycle.

-Infrastructure and signaling
+Infrastructure and signagne

-The signaling is clear and adequate, improving as Galicia progresses, where the cairns indicate the exact distances to Santiago.
+The signage is clear and adequate, improving as Galicia progresses, where the cairns indicate the exact distances to Santiago.
 However, some sections cross main roads, such as the N-550 between Vigo and A Coruña, which requires attention from the pilgrims.

-The duration of the Portuguese road depends on the starting point, but in general, the route from Lisbon can be done in 6 days, while from Santarem is required about 8 days.
+The duration of the Portuguese route depends on the starting point, but in general, the route from Lisbon can be done in 6 days, while from Santarem is required about 8 days.
 The stages vary in difficulty, but in general, the route is accessible to most pilgrims.
 Some of the stages include:

-- Lisbon - Santa would go from Azoia (19 km)
+- Lisboa – Santa Iria de Azoia (17 km)

-- Porto - Fajoze (11 km)
+- Porto - Fajoze (26 km)

-- Padrón - Santiago de Compostela (11 km)
+- Padrón - Santiago de Compostela (26 km)

 Regardless of the available time, you can always adapt the route to adjust to the needs of each pilgrim.